 Study design

 Our group carried out a retrospective study regarding patients with the diagnosis of POI who attended their first visit in a tertiary university-affiliated hospital between January 2010 and December 2018.
-The study was performed in accordance with the Helsinki Declaration Since the study involved completely anonymous data extraction from electronic medical records, patient consent was not required.
+The study was performed in accordance with the Helsinki Declaration.
+Since the study involved completely anonymous data extraction from electronic medical records, patient consent was not required.
 Inclusion criteria were: primary or secondary idiopathic amenorrhea for at least 4 months in women < 40 years and two serum FSH measurements > 25mUI/mL obtained at least 1 month apart.
-Patients with conditions known to induce POI (previous chemo or radiotherapy, ovarian surgery and autoimmune diseases) were excluded.
+Patients with conditions known to induce POI (previous chemo- or radiotherapy, ovarian surgery and autoimmune diseases) were excluded.
 Patients with typical Turner syndrome stigmata were also ruled out.
 Family history of POI was considered when a history of first or second-degree relatives with POI was present.
 Family history of Fragile X syndrome was validated when a medical report confirming the diagnosis was available.

-Electronic clinical files were reviewed for gynecological and obstetric history (age at menarche and menopause, gravidity and parity, previous miscarriages and menstrual pattern), family history of POI and Fragile X Syndrome and laboratorial results (plasma serum FSH and estradiol levels at diagnosis, cytogenetic analysis and FMR1 analysis).
+Electronic medical files were reviewed for gynecological and obstetric history (age at menarche and menopause, gravidity and parity, previous miscarriages and menstrual pattern), family history of POI and Fragile X Syndrome and laboratorial results (plasma serum FSH and estradiol levels at diagnosis, cytogenetic analysis and FMR1 analysis).

 FSH and estradiol measurements

-Plasma serum levels of estradiol and FSH were measured using a commercial chemiluminiscence array (CMIA) using the Architect analyzer (Abbot Diagnostics, Spain).
+Plasma serum levels of estradiol and FSH were measured using a commercial chemiluminiscence array (CMIA) using the Architect analyser (Abbot Diagnostics, Spain).

 Cytogenetic analysis